Vocational & Psychological Services (VPS) is excited to be a premiere partner, in collaboration with OVR, in facilitating and delivering

 support of students in school to work transition

-Via OVR, VPS was awarded a one year Innovation and Expansion Project to address the needs of transition age youth and their families.
+Via OVR, VPS was awarded an Innovation and Expansion Project to address the needs of transition age youth and their families.
 When students with disabilities transition from school to higher education or employment it is a process that involves going from familiar to unknown, acquiring new sets of skills including coping skills, and achieving the ability to face the greater demands of independence and self-reliance.
 This transition involves not only the student but also the family/caregivers.
 The student is likely to meet with greater success when their family/caregivers have a better understanding of the process and needs which will enable them to provide encouragement and support

 • To provide “transition from school to work” related education, information, support and services to parents/families of students with disabilities to facilitate parent/family members understanding of and participation with the “school to work transition” process of their child, leading to competitive integrated employment and, to the extent possible, independent functioning in the community.